TirmidziAhmad/Progate/readme.md

-Progate DOJO has no Answers key.because they made it for the begginers to learn
+Progate DOJO has no Answers key.

+because they made it for the begginers to learn

 but sometimes it bugged